Fire Horse: Origin

-There is a superstition that "a woman born in the year of the fire horse has a strong temperament and shortens her husband's life".
+There is a superstition that "a woman born in the year of the fire horse has a strong temperament, shortens her husband's life and bring ruin to their families and maybe even kill their husbands."
 It is said that the superstition in the early Edo period that "there are many fires in the year of the fire horse", changed to a superstition about women's marriage because Yaoya Oshichi was believed to have been born during the fire horse.

 In the Edo period, all human ages were counted using East Asian age reckoning, and if Yaoya Oshichi was born during the fire horse in 1666, then she would have been 18 years old in 1683 when she was burned at the stake.
 However in various biographies, such as that of Ihara Saikaku, she is 16 years old.
 Ki no Kaion, in his jōruri Yaoya Oshichi, placed Oshichi's birth as during the fire horse, which influenced the jōruri Junshoku Edo Murasaki (潤色江戸紫) by Tamenaga Tarobei (為長太郎兵衛) et al. to say the same.
 Baba Bunkō in his work Kinsei Kōto Chobunshū (近世江都著聞集) states that Yaoya Oshichi being 11 years old when she hung a plaque at Tennō-ji in 1676 was the basis for assigning her birth year to 1666.

 Ki no Kaion had a strong influence on the theatrical world, and the story in Bunkō's Kinsei Kōto Chobunshū has long been considered a true story, although it has been denied in modern times.